Hamilton First Aid

 Signs and Symptoms of Poisoning in Children

-• Redness or burns around the mouth and lips
+• Burns or redness around the mouth or lips

 • Abdominal pain